Select Page

 Banksia paludosa subsp astrolux was one of the target species surveyed by the ANPC following the 2019/2020 bushfires and is now listed as Critically Endangered.
 Photo: Tony Auld

-i) Species which allowed comparisons of those with canopy versus soil seed banks and also between resprouting versus obligate seeding plants.
-Obligate seeding species (i.e. those killed by fire) with canopy seed banks are thought to be most at risk from high frequency fire or loss of recruitment following the 2019/2020 fires, as the seed bank is exhausted in a single recruitment event after a fire.
-Obligate seeding species with soil seed banks are somewhat at risk as the seed bank declines, but some seed bank buffer may remain.
-Resprouting species are considered likely to be less at risk unless drought conditions led to increased plant mortality before, during and after the fires.
-In collaboration with the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW), the University of NSW (UNSW) and Western Sydney University (WSU), the ANPC has been undertaking surveys and working on IUCN Red List assessments and Conservation Assessments for 13 NSW endemics with a narrow geographic range, as NSW was the part of Australia most impacted by the fires.
-Key summaries of the work are presented in Le Breton et al. (2023).
-Eight finalised assessments have been completed to date for:
+a) Priority plant species which allowed comparisons of those with canopy versus soil seed banks and also between resprouting versus obligate seeding plants.
+Obligate seeding species (i.e those where aboveground individuals are killed by fire) with canopy seed banks were thought to be most at risk of high frequency fire or loss of recruitment following the 2019/2020 fires as the seed bank is exhausted after a fire.
+Obligate seeding species with soil seed banks are somewhat at risk as the seed bank declines but some buffer may be present.
+Resprouting species were considered less at risk unless drought conditions have led to increased plant mortality during and after the 2019/2020 fires.

 Plectorrhiza purpurata growing in Cottan-Bimbang National Park.
 Credit: Lachlan Copeland

-ii) Epiphytic orchids, which were difficult to effectively assess because data on species distributions and populations were limited, as was understanding of their ecology and in particular response to fire.
-In addition, some epiphytic orchids are affected by taxonomic uncertainty, particularly issues in species delimitation.
-These factors together are likely to have contributed to the scarcity of extinction risk assessments for these species.
-Consequently, a group of these orchids was chosen to examine the impact of the 2019/2020 fires on plant survival.
-These orchids occur on rocks and/or trees and, depending on local fire severity, may escape being burnt, or be scorched and survive, or may be killed.
+Consequently, a group of epiphytic orchids was chosen to examine the impacts of the 2019/2020 fires on their survival.
+Epiphytic orchids occur on rocks and/or trees and, depending on local fire severity, may escape being burnt, or be scorched and survive, or may be killed.
 The 2019/20 fires were thought to have hit many of these species particularly hard because they are killed by intense fire, due to a lack of both a (protected) underground dormant phase (which is found in many Australian terrestrial orchids) and/or a persistent seed bank from which to recover.
-Surveys of four epiphytic orchid species in north-eastern NSW were completed in May 2023 for:

 The surveys focused on populations which were within areas affected by the 2019/2020 fires and the number of individuals remaining, if any, were counted.
 The surveys aimed to document the impact of the fires, establish the geographic distribution and population size of the remaining populations, and inform conservation assessment and threatened species listing.
 This included the collection of data and plant material to assist with taxonomic research.